mammaldiversity/mammaldiversity-org/README.md

 # mammaldiversity.org

 This project is a complete rewrite of the [Mammal Diversity Database](httpss://www.mammaldiversity.org/) website.

-The primary goals of this rewrite are to:
+Our primary goals:

 - **Improve Performance:** Build a faster, more responsive website using modern web technologies.
 - **Modernize the Interface:** Create a clean, intuitive, and mobile-friendly user interface.